-Note it does not matter if you bought your ticket online in advance or not: the ticket is valid for the entire day and does not guarantee a place for your (or your car) in a specific ferry time.
+Oh and it does not matter if you bought your ticket online in advance or not.
+The ticket is valid for the entire day and does not guarantee a place for your (or your car) in a specific ferry time.

 Start booking your accommodation in Split today: